Frequently asked questions

 Problems with local postmaster and CMRA registration

 If you run into problems with your local postmaster, or if you resubmit your 1583A to the postmaster and don’t see your address in 5 to 7 days, send an email to cmraprogram@usps.gov explaining the issue and including your signed Form 1583A, the date this occurred, and the name of the person you dealt with at your local post office.
+Always ensure that the Postmaster signs two copies, keeping one for your records, and gather their name and contact information before leaving.
 Visit our Resource page for tips and information.
+If you’re still not in the database and can't get a response from cmraprogram@usps.gov, and you are an iPostal1 partner, please contact us at service@iPostal1.com and we will contact them on your behalf.
+Please provide a detailed account.

 You need to create the account on the USPS Business Customer Gateway.
 Filing a Form 1583A with your local post office is only the first step to get you registered with the USPS as a CMRA.
 You have to go the Gateway website to create your account and then enter the verification code they will mail you.
 Click Here to see a step-by-step guide.
 After creating your account, enter the code to gain access to the CMRA customer database.